TYPO3-Documentation/t3docs-screenshots/README.rst

    c. approving your installation by confirming that the screenshots have been created in
       ``public/t3docs-generated/actual/My-Manual``.

-Now you are ready to browse the TYPO3 backend, create custom ``screenshots.json`` and generate screenshots from them.
+Now you are ready to browse the suite TYPO3 instances, create custom ``screenshots.json`` files and generate screenshots from them.

 Maintenance
 ===========

-Below is a list of common commands for handling the TYPO3 instance.
+Below is a list of common commands for handling the project.

 Start
 -----

-Start the TYPO3 instance by
+Start the project by

 .. code-block:: bash